 Models with two Ethernet ports may have ports supporting different speeds.
 Note if your Ethernet port is marked with speed.
 Port layouts and labels may vary by model.

-- ETH1 or ETH2 marked 10/100/1000 supports up to 1000 Mbps. - ETH1 or ETH2 marked 10/100 supports up to 100 Mbps.
+ETH1 or ETH2 marked 10/100/1000 supports up to 1000 Mbps.

 Exception: USB-cascading chains have different requirements.